 5. Make a Test Run

 The first lesson about live streaming a conference is that you should do a test run before you start the broadcast.
+You can test your webcam and mic beforehand to make sure everything works properly.
 The second lesson is that you should not do the test at the last possible minute.
 Give yourself time to fix the things that can go wrong.

 For the test, you should do a test stream to your platform of choice after setting it to “private.”
 Look for any buffering issues, bad sound quality, and audio-video syncing issues.
 Fix any issue until you’re sure it’s taken care of — don’t hope that it will go away on its own or simply “be alright.”
 And with that, you’ll be ready to go live!

 Live streaming isn’t the future of conferencing and similar events — it’s already here.
 People are increasingly choosing virtual attendance instead of being physically present.
 As an event organizer who wants to plan conferences, you should use this trend to your advantage.
 Live stream conferences and reap all the awesome rewards of a world where physical presence matters less every day.